Back to Research

 Bangladesh's research output from 160 universities remains low by regional standards, constrained by minimal research funding (below 0.3% of GDP on R&D), weak industry-academia linkages, and faculty workloads that prioritize teaching over inquiry.
 STEM enrollment, while growing, lacks the laboratory infrastructure and practical training components necessary to produce industry-ready graduates.
 The madrasah system's 3.5 million students require modernized curricula that integrate science, mathematics, and digital skills alongside religious education.

-Demographic window: With approximately 30% of the population under 25, Bangladesh has 15-20 years to convert its youth bulge into a productivity engine.
+Demographic window: With roughly 47% of the population under 25 (UN WPP 2024), Bangladesh has 15-20 years to convert its youth bulge into a productivity engine.
 At current quality levels (HCI 0.46, learning poverty 57%), the demographic bulge becomes a liability: inadequately skilled young people facing unemployment and social instability.

 Policy Implications